When is the best age to sleep train your baby?

 Your Baby’s Ideal Sleep Training Windows

-Because at this point, your baby is past the 4 month sleep regression, so she’s starting to develop more “adult” sleep patterns.
-Your baby is also much less mobile at this stage than she’ll be in a few more months, and that lack of mobility makes sleep training a bit easier.
+The 4- to 6-month-old age range is often one of the best times to start sleep training.
+Why?
+At this point, your baby is past the 4-month sleep regression, so they are starting to develop more “adult” sleep patterns.
+Your baby is also much less mobile at this stage than they’ll be in a few more weeks or months, and that lack of mobility makes sleep training a bit easier.
+In addition, babies will start to experience separation anxiety around 7-8 months old.

 Finally, because your baby is still quite young at this point, any sleep associations she may have formed won’t have had time to turn into strong habits.
 That means they’ll be easier to change.
 For babies younger than this, our e-book, Essential Keys To Your Newborn’s Sleep outlines newborn-friendly sleep coaching strategies for your newborn, including sample sleep-inducing routines.
 We also offer special newborn-focused Personalized Sleep Plans® to guide your family to better sleep in a gentle, safe way.